shaojiezhanglalala/RFC/README.md

-# Reviewing the Forgotten Classes for Domain Adaptation of Black-box Predictors
+# Reviewing the Forgotten Classes for Domain Adaptation of Black-Box Predictors
-This repo is the official implementation of ["Reviewing the Forgotten Classes for Domain Adaptation of Black-box Predictors"].
+This repo is the official implementation of ["Reviewing the Forgotten Classes for Domain Adaptation of Black-Box Predictors"].
 Our method is termed as **RFC**.

 ## Environment